YeetCodes/SnowWhite/README.md

 ## Running the tests

 This is handled by the CI system upon pull-request to SnowWhite and also upon pull-requests to Magic Mirror.
+The command to run the tests is `npm test`.

 ## Deployment